Halloween is quickly approaching, and if you haven’t picked out a costume yet, why not go the DIY route and make easy DIY Mario and Luigi costumes?

 Next, I cut the straps to the appropriate length, hand-sewed two yellow buttons onto the straps, and hand-sewed the straps to the overalls.

-Lastly, I sewed strips of velcro on the underside of the straps and on the overalls, where the straps meet to keep everything in place.
+Lastly, I sewed velcro strips on the underside of the straps and overalls, where the straps meet to keep everything in place.

 I completed the costumes with a red and a green shirt from the boy’s closet.
 I couldn’t be happier with the results.